 And who are they going to choose?
 Why the person who provided them with some helpful hints that made things more manageable, of course!

 Here’s an example of a how-to blog post I wrote for Your Family Dog Trainer about how to keep kids and dogs safe together.
-And another for Jo Hinds about how to overcome the puppy blues.
+And another for Bracken Dog Training about how to master loose lead training.

 Following on from how-to questions, dog owners are frequently seeking to better understand their canine companions.
 Which leads to A LOT of ‘why questions.’